 I imagine that, someday, my Emily’s Baba will move from top billing on her pillow to a shelf or even to a donation box.
 (Possibly even the garbage, because that thing does not smell like roses.)
 It will bring me some sadness, I’m sure, but I will also be proud of her choice to open up more of her heart to the messy, unpredictable, and beautiful world of the living.

 And yet, Lubna does more than leave Pebble behind.
 She gifts him.
 She gives another the opportunity to find the companionship she knows what it’s like to crave.
 Lubna’s story is both powerful and resonant; it not only shows our children how others live amidst turmoil and uncertainty, but it also reminds them of how, deep down, all children yearn for the same things.

 Did you enjoy this post?
 Make sure you don’t miss others!
 Enter your email on the right hand side of my homepage, and you’ll receive a new post in your inbox 3-4 times a month.
 Plus, follow me on Facebook (What To Read To Your Kids), Twitter (@thebookmommy), and now Instagram (@thebookmommy), where I regularly post articles and updates on what my kids are reading to themselves.

 Review copy from Dial Books for Young Readers.
 All opinions are my own.
-Amazon.com affiliate links support my book-buying habit and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!